 In the 2015 summer, six local high school students and two Jamestown Community

 College students joined the Institute surveying for all forms of life within the Chadakoin River and surrounding corridor.
 As biological work is carried out, educational outreach complements the work in order to increase environmental literacy, stewardship and pride within the local community and beyond.

-This upcoming summer (2016) the project will be continuing with six new local high school students, 3 returning students from last year, two whom have just graduated and will bring previous experience, one who will use last years experience to be a crew leader this year, and a new crew leader coming from JCC.
-We plan on continuing and carrying out plans from last year, but are focusing on adding more structure and organization to our research.
+In the summer of 2016 the project continued with six new local high school students, 3 returning students from last year, two whom have just graduated and will bring previous experience, one who will use last years experience to be a crew leader this year, and a new crew leader coming from JCC.
+We continued our plans from 2015, but focused on adding more structure and organization to our research.
 We intend on collecting more data this year and presenting our findings to the local community and using it to help ongoing conservation efforts.

-While this is the second year of the PWA Youth Ambassadors, RTPI intends to continue the program in years to come!
+While this is the third year of the PWA Youth Ambassadors, RTPI intends to continue the program in years to come!